 The World Anti-Doping Agency (WADA) is the international independent organisation created in 1999 to promote, coordinate, and monitor the fight against doping in sport in all its forms.

 Composed and funded equally by the sports movement and governments of the world, WADA coordinated the development and implementation of the World Anti-Doping Code (Code), the document harmonising anti-doping policies in all sports and all countries.

 Vision: WADA works towards a vision of the world that values and fosters doping free sport.

 All members of Australia’s sporting community can now access a range of anti-doping education programs and contribute to protecting our national sporting integrity.
-ASADA offers a range of anti-doping education opportunities for individuals, clubs, schools, state and national sporting organisations.
+SIA offers a range of anti-doping education opportunities for individuals, clubs, schools, state and national sporting organisations.
 Most programs and resources are available free of charge.